zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/work-with-csv-files/load-csv-files/load-csv-files.md

-# Autonomous Graph Database: Load data from CSV files into tables
+# Graph Studio: Load data from CSV files into tables

 ## Introduction